-Meet your guide and travel companions at JFK at 5:45pm at the gate for the Royal Air Maroc flight departing 6:45pm.
-You’ll recognize each other by the Canyon Calling hats attached to your daypacks.
+Meet up with your Canyon Calling guide and your traveling companions at JFK at the gate an hour before our 7.15pm departure on Air Maroc 201.
+You’ll recognize each other by your Canyon Calling hats.

-Our day is devoted to exploring Marrakesh!
-Our guide will lead you on an orientation through the labyrinth of souqs (bazzars), full of quality crafts and exotic food and spices.
+We’ll breakfast at our riad before our day exploring Marrakech.
+Our guide will lead us on an orientation through the labyrinth of souks (bazzars), full of quality crafts and exotic food and spices.
 He’ll teach you useful words, how to bargain with the locals, and how to find your way around using the tall Koutoubia Minaret as a landmark.
 Visit the Saadian Tombs, a lavishly decorated and well-preserved necropolis.
-Visit the Koran School with more intricate craftsmanship, then onto the infamous tanneries.
+Stop by the Koran School to see more intricate craftsmanship then onto the infamous tanneries.
 A bandana to cover your nose works well here!
 We won’t linger but will have time for an appreciation of the process and some amazing photos.
 After lunch we’ll walk around the famous Jemaa el-Fna Square (UNESCO World Heritage Site) where you can buy fresh squeezed orange juice, get a temporary henna tattoo and watch the snake charmers and jugglers.
-Tradesmen in NW Africa have met in this square for centuries and it’s one of the most fascinating places in the world.
-We'll have two hours free to wander the square and watch the storytellers, musicians, dancers, tooth-pullers, herb sellers and show-men.
-You’ll have time to explore and shop on your own.
+Tradesmen in NW Africa have met in this square for centuries and it’s a fascinating place.
+You’ll have a couple of hours free to shop for bargains.
 After a busy day it’s a perfect time for a hammam!
-We’ll soak in the steam room and then get scrubbed to within an inch of our lives by the female attendants – an amazing experience as rolls of dead skin peel away leaving you feeling smooth and relaxed.
-As it’s getting dark our group will head back to Jemaa el-Fna and dine at one of the outdoor restaurants.
+We’ll soak in the steam room and then get scrubbed to within an inch of our lives by the female attendants an amazing experience leaving you feeling smooth and relaxed.
+We’ll dine at one of the outdoor cafes in the square.

-We say farewell to Marrakech and drive towards the mountains that have been beckoning us all week.
+This morning we drive towards the mountains that have been beckoning us from Marrakech.
 We breakfast outside, enjoying the peaceful countryside of olive farms viewed from our café’s deck.
-Our English-speaking mountain guide loads donkeys with some of our bags full of children’s clothing and school supplies.
+Hamid will load donkeys with the children’s clothing, school supplies and toys we’ve bought from the US.
 Our trek in the High Atlas is a leisurely four-mile journey up 2000’ to a beautiful red-earth village.
-Our Guide prepares lunch for us along the way and children along the trail abandon their wooly charges to run and get candy from us.
+We’ll lunch along the way.
+Children along the trail abandon their wooly charges to run and receive candy from us.
 We sleep comfortably in rooms of a poor Berber family who welcome us and cook a traditional dinner.
-There is even a simple steam hammam waiting for us so that we can freshen up after our hike.
-It’s wonderful to sip mint tea while looking across at peaks still dusted with spring snow.
+There is even a simple steam hammam so that we can freshen up after our hike.
+It’s wonderful to sip mint tea while looking across at the towering peaks.

 Sleep in and enjoy a lazy breakfast and maybe even another swim before departure.
 Today we travel through the Valley of a Thousand Kasbah’s to Todra Gorge.
 This scenery is a mixture of desert, oases, palm trees, orchards and gardens.
 Travel through Ouarzazate and Skoura to the city of El Kelaa des Mgouna where Yves Saint Laurent sources their roses.
 We’ll stop to sample rose body milk and perfume.
-It’s a wonderful drive through the lush oasis up to Todra Gorge where we are reminded of Zion National Park as we stroll beneath the 1000’ cliffs.
-Lodging in town adjacent to a lush valley of palms.
+It’s a wonderful drive through the lush oasis up to Todra Gorge which reminds us of Zion National Park as we stroll beneath the 1000’ cliffs.
+Lodging is in town adjacent to a lush valley of palms.

-Taxi to the international airport for Royal Air Maroc AT200 12:30pm to JFK, NY arriving 4:45pm.
+Taxi to the international airport for Royal Air Maroc AT200 1pm to JFK, NY arrive 5.15pm.